 All of these initiatives provide stepping stones to further crime reduction opportunities.
-Neighbourhood justice panels and conditional cautions for instance create a platform for the implementation of wider reparative measures.
+Neighbourhood justice panels and conditional cautions for instance create a platform for the implementation of wider reparative measures, for example family group conferencing, direct reparation to the victim, and victim awareness.
 An enhanced integrated offender management approach could provide the basis for use of personal budgets for offenders.
 They can therefore be regarded as enablers.